wangqiang1588/tfo-graphviz/readme.txt

 This depends on your host.
 You will find some details at http://www.graphviz.org/Download.php but many systems also have it in their own package management system, for example this is package `graphviz` on Debian, Ubuntu and Fedora systems.

+There are currently two ways to use a local installation of Graphviz.
+The settings page will only show options for those methods that are actually available and configured correctly.

+1. Using a local *graphviz* binary.
+You configure the path to this binary on the admin settings page of the plugin.
+1. Using PHP bindings to the Graphviz library.
+This requires that *gv.php* is available and that the associated module is either already loaded or loadable with *dl()*. *dl* is often disabled in *php.ini* and doesn't work on multithreaded webservers (in which case, ensure the library is loaded with *extensions=gv.so* or similar somewhere in the PHP configuration).

 I may later provide a web-based system to produce graphics on demand, for a nominal fee.